Prasanth4ever/Sentiment_analysis/README.md

 # Sentiment_analysis
-Open the Google Colab notebook link click on Run
+Open the Google Colab notebook link\n click on Run
 Wait for the model to train and display accuracy + confusion matrix.
 Enter your own review when prompted to test sentiment predictions.